 He’ll be taking Biology for science and we’ll use the Apologia Biology text for the book work.
-We have signed up for Landry Academy’s 2-day intensive for biology labs.
+We have signed up for College Prep Science’s 2-day intensive for biology labs.
 This is going to be so cool!
 They’ll do 2 full days (9-5) and get a full year’s worth of labs.
-(Landry Academy has now closed its doors.)
 We plan to use Apologia for Chemistry and Physics as well.

 Electives are easy for us!
 He will continue with private violin lessons and started taking voice lessons with me this summer.
 He will also be in Spotlight Youth Theater doing classes and shows.
 I think he wants to take an acting class all year (improv) and be in the musicals “Les Miserables,” “Seussical,” and “Annie.”